Thank you for your interest in The Paper.

 Attributing quotes and providing sources protects from plagiarism.
 If you didn’t write it or come up with it then it must be credited to the source.

 Most importantly, have fun while writing.
-Journalism at PPCC is important because students deserve to know about what is happening at their school.
+Journalism at PPCC is important because students deserve to know about what is happening at their school and the immediate world around them.